-Clinical studies have shown that patients with migraines exhibit higher levels of PACAP compared to control groups [143].
+A growing body of clinical research suggests that PACAP plays an important role in migraine pathophysiology.
+Patients with migraines exhibit higher levels of PACAP compared to control groups [151].
 PACAP is a neuropeptide that is known to play a role in the activation of nociceptive pathways, contributing to the development of migraines.
-The high levels of PACAP in migraineurs have been associated with increased headache severity and frequency, and this has led to the exploration of PACAP as a therapeutic target for migraine treatment [144].
-In migraineurs without aura, the development of PACAP1-38-evoked migraine-like attacks was independent of the severity of family load [35,145].
-In the same study, 90 minutes after the injection, the levels of numerous migraine-related molecular markers were increased in the plasma of patients [146].
+The high levels of PACAP in migraineurs have been associated with increased headache severity and frequency, and this has led to the exploration of PACAP as a therapeutic target for migraine treatment [152].
+In migraineurs without aura, the development of PACAP1-38-evoked migraine-like attacks was independent of the severity of family load [35,153].
+In the same study, 90 minutes after the injection, the levels of numerous migraine-related molecular markers were increased in the plasma of patients [154].
 Magnetic resonance imaging angiography examinations revealed that PACAP1-38-induced headache was associated with prolonged vasodilatation of the middle meningeal artery (MMA) but not the middle cerebral artery (MCA).
-Sumatriptan, an antimigraine medication, was able to alleviate the headache, which mirrored the contraction of the MMA but not the MCA, indicating that PACAP1-38-induced headaches may originate from extracerebral arteries [147].
+Sumatriptan, an antimigraine medication, was able to alleviate the headache, which mirrored the contraction of the MMA but not the MCA, indicating that PACAP1-38-induced headaches may originate from extracerebral arteries [155].

-Other clinical studies show that PACAP plays a significant role in migraine pathophysiology, and targeting PACAP signaling may be a potential therapeutic strategy for migraine treatment.
-In terms of safety, PACAP has been generally well tolerated in clinical trials [148].
-One study found that PACAP induces headache via sustained vasodilation and that targeting the PACAP pathway may be a promising approach for the treatment of migraine [149].
+An increasing number of clinical studies have shown that targeting PACAP signaling may be a promising therapeutic strategy for migraine treatment.
+In terms of safety, PACAP has been generally well tolerated in clinical trials [156].
+One study found that PACAP induces headache via sustained vasodilation and that targeting the PACAP pathway may be a promising approach for the treatment of migraine [157].
 AMG 301, a mAb that targets the PAC1 receptor, was administered to patients with episodic or chronic migraines in a randomized, double-blind, placebo-controlled phase 2 study.
-There was no significant difference between the AMG 301 group and the placebo group, suggesting that AMG 301 was ineffective for migraine prevention

-[150,151].
-On the other hand, the PACAP ligand mAb, Lu AG09222, was shown to reduce the number of monthly migraine days from baseline to weeks 1-4 of treatment statistically significantly more than placebo [152,153].
+There was no significant difference between the AMG 301 group and the placebo group, suggesting that AMG 301 was ineffective for migraine prevention [158,159].
+On the other hand, the PACAP ligand mAb, Lu AG09222, was shown to reduce the number of monthly migraine days from baseline to weeks 1-4 of treatment statistically significantly more than placebo [160,161].
 Additionally, the mAb targeting the PAC1 receptor, LY3451838, is currently undergoing phase 2 clinical trials for adults with treatment-resistant migraine.
-This trial is in progress, and the results are not yet available [154].
+This trial is in progress, and the results are not yet available [162] (Table 3).
 Overall, the efficacy and safety of PACAP as a migraine treatment in clinical studies suggest that it is a promising option for patients with this debilitating condition.
 Further research is needed to fully understand the potential of PACAP as a treatment for migraine, but the current evidence is encouraging.

 Table 3.
-Calcitonin gene-related peptide (CGRP) monoclonal antibodies under clinical trials.
+Pituitary adenylate cyclase-activating polypeptide (PACAP) monoclonal antibodies under clinical trials.

 ClinicalTrials.gov Identifier Monoclonal antibody Target Status Ref.
-NCT03238781 AMG 301 receptor prevention No benefit over placebo for migraine prevention [150,151] NCT05133323 Lu AG09222 ligand No results posted [152,153] NCT04498910 LY3451838 receptor No results posted [154]
+NCT03238781 AMG 301 receptor No benefit over placebo for migraine prevention [158,159] NCT05133323 Lu AG09222 ligand No results posted; The press release announced a decrease in the number of migraine days per month [160,161] NCT04498910 LY3451838 receptor No results posted [162]